xqwen/TWAS_vs_coloc/README.md

 ## Software Implementation

 The locus-level colocalization method described in the manuscript is implemented in the software package [fastENLOC](https://github.com/xqwen/fastenloc), version 2.
-The code depository is currently located in the [this repo directory](https://github.com/xqwen/fastenloc/tree/master/dev).

 ## Simulation Studies